ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 from the rest of the key; if no hyphen/minus sign is included, the whole key is the namespace.

-For example, if "`u-`" is a namespace for the Unicode consortium, a calendar as defined by that consortium could be included as `u-ca=<value>`.
+For example, if "`u-`" is a namespace for the Unicode Consortium, a calendar as defined by that organization could be included as `u-ca=<value>`.

 An IANA registry for namespaces can be used to allocate namespaces for specific applications, as defined in {{iana-cons}}.
 Two namespaces are allocated by the present document:

-* "u-" for keys defined by the Unicode consortium.
+* "u-" for keys defined by the Unicode Consortium.
 * "x-" for keys used within experiments.
   Such keys are not for general interchange and MUST be rejected by a recipient unless that is specifically enabled for an experiment.